natacast/topology_notes/src/source/symbols.rst

     - does not belong to
   * - ∟
     - ``\angle``
-    - does not belong to
+    - angle
   * - ▵
     - ``\triangle``
-    - does not belong to
+    - triangle
   * - ≅
     - ``\cong``
-    - does not belong to
+    - congruence of segments
   * - ≃
     - ``\simeq``
-    - does not belong to
+    - congruence of angles

 .. rubric:: Footnotes